nhsd-exeter/dos-capacity-status-api/README.md

 The entire test suite of the API can be run by issuing the following command in the root directory of the
 project:

     make project-test

-Results from the tests will be written out to the screen.

 ### Deployment

-Deployment of the API and the Proxy Server is achieved by running the following make commands in the root directory of the project.
+Deployment of the API service is achieved by running the following make commands in the root directory of the project.

-make project-deploy PROFILE=dev   - Deploys current built images from the AWS ECR to the development env make project-clean-build-deploy PROFILE=dev   - Deploys newly build images to the development env
+Deploy current built images from the AWS ECR to the development env

+    make project-deploy PROFILE=dev

+Deploy newly build images to the development environment

+    make PROFILE=dev \
+      project-clean \
+      project-build \
+      project-push-images \
+      project-deploy

-N.B.
-The PROFILE variable can be set to other environments.
+The `PROFILE` variable can be set to other environments.